July 21, 2025

 The high market value of cobalt makes its recovery from scrap economically attractive, offering the potential for significant returns on investment.
 Continuous innovation in recycling technologies is creating opportunities to improve efficiency, reduce operational costs, and enhance the environmental sustainability of recycling processes.

-By increasing the supply of recycled cobalt, the industry can contribute to a more secure and stable supply chain for this critical metal, reducing reliance on geopolitically sensitive mining regions.
+By increasing the supply of recycled cobalt, the industry can help build a more secure, stable supply chain for this critical metal, reducing reliance on geopolitically sensitive mining regions.
 Finally, cobalt recycling aligns perfectly with the global push towards a circular economy, positioning it as a key solution for sustainable resource management and creating opportunities for growth and innovation in this sector.

 Addressing the challenges through strategic investments in technology, efficient collection networks, and collaborative efforts across the value chain can unlock the considerable potential of the cobalt recycling market.